camconrad/compensator/contracts/README.md

   By separating the tracking of accrued rewards (unclaimedRewards) from the reward index (startRewardIndex), the contract ensures accurate reward accounting across all user interactions.

 - **Proposal Staking Mechanism**:
-  The contract allows delegators to stake on proposal outcomes, and these stakes can be either claimed by the delegate (if they win) or reclaimed by the delegator (if they lose).
+  The contract allows delegators to stake on proposal outcomes, and these stakes can be either claimed by the delegate (if they win and voted correctly) or reclaimed by the delegator (if they lose).

 - **Dynamic Delegation Cap**:
   The delegation cap is set to 5% of the total COMP supply during initialization.
 If the total COMP supply changes (e.g., due to minting or burning), the delegation cap will not be updated dynamically.